-UPDATE 1-Venezuela's PDVSA seeks to delay release of financial results -document
+UPDATE 2-Venezuela's PDVSA seeks to delay release of financial results -document

 In a separate letter, also seen by Reuters, MUFG notifies holders of PDVSA 2020 notes that PDVSA is seeking a waiver to obligations established under an indenture associated with the bond.

-MUFG and PDVSA did not immediately respond to emails seeking comment.
+PDVSA did not respond to an email seeking comment.

 Failure to meet specific requirements laid out in a bond prospectus can in some cases trigger "technical default."